Kong/kong/README.md

 - **Health Checks:** Active and passive monitoring of your upstream services.
 - **Service Discovery**: Resolve SRV records in third-party DNS resolvers like Consul.
-- **Serverless**: Invoke and secure AWS Lambda or OpenWhisk functions directly from Kong.
+- **Serverless**: Invoke and secure AWS Lambda or OpenWhisk(Open source distributed Serverless platform) functions directly from Kong.
 - **WebSockets**: Communicate to your upstream services via WebSockets.
 - **gRPC**: Communicate to your gRPC services and observe your traffic with logging